 At the conclusion of each advisory, it is important to allow students time to reflection on the advisory topic.
 This gives them opportunities to think about how they do things, whether it is working for them, and how they might change their approach.
 These determinations will not always happen right away, so it’s important to show patience.
 While the light bulb does not go off for all students at the same time, teachers can provide the electricity so when they decide to turn on the light, it will shine brightly.

 For example, I have had parents in to participate in an advisory on responsibility.
-It was interesting to see how parents and students responded to the questions: what does a responsible parent look like, and what does a responsible child look like?
-It was done using the graffiti strategy so all responses were anonymous, allowing for more honesty.
+I was interested to see how parents and students responded to the questions: what does a responsible parent look like, and what does a responsible child look like?
+We used the Graffiti strategy so all responses were anonymous, allowing for more honesty.
 It was eye-opening for everyone and, I suspect, the beginning of some great conversations between parents and their kids.

 Using the Responsive Advisory Meeting as a tool to help my students self-reflect and gain new knowledge on how to better themselves has been extraordinarily helpful.
 Kids open up much more now than in the past when I was not using advisory.
 This has allowed me to reflect on how I approach teaching which in turn has helped me be a better educator.
 I have been able to accept that sometimes my approach is not always effective, and I am okay with that.
 I am gaining new self-knowledge about how I can do a better job at reaching my students.